 Story

-I established Gifted in 2006 as a labor of love and self preservation when life changed for me on September 11, 2001.
-My husband Joe, was among those that died that day in the attacks at the World Trade Center, in New York City.
-Life changed again, when American Airlines flight #587 crashed in Rockaway, Queens, Monday November 12, 2001, and my father was among the passengers.
-The plane crash occurred two days after my husband's funeral service.
+Gifted was established in 2006 as a labor of love and self preservation when life changed for me and my little girls on September 11, 2001.
+My husband Joe, a lieutenant in the Fire Department of New York City, was among those killed that day in the attacks at the World Trade Center, in New York City.
+Life changed again, about eight weeks later, when American Airlines flight #587 crashed in Rockaway, Queens, NY, Monday November 12, 2001, and my father was among the passengers.
+The plane crash occurred just two days after my husband's funeral service.

-With love and appreciation, Naoemi
+With appreciation,

 Left Continue shopping